-2.1.
-The Model
+2.1 The Model

-We could extend the intermediary agent's role for nonrepudiation purposes, thus liberating the originator of the non-repudiation protocol a part of the computation load to obtain evidence.
+We could extend the intermediary agent's role for non-repudiation purposes, thus liberating the originator of the non-repudiation protocol from part of the computation load to obtain evidence.
 In our system, an evidence database is maintained by the intermediary entity to store securely the evidence for each transaction.
-Depending on the applications, the evidence records may have an expiry date (and then, the dispute would not be settled after this date).
-Our system is flexible, and if originators request, evidence can be transferred to them during the protocol run (or even afterwards).
+Depending on the application, the evidence records may have an expiry date (and then, the dispute would not be settled after this date).
+Our system is flexible, and if the originator requests, evidence can be transferred to it during the protocol run (or even afterwards).
 The security policy defines who assumes which responsibility.
 This framework can also be extended to multiple recipients taking advantage of an intermediary acting as a hub.
 Figure 2 shows the model for which our protocol is designed.